IMZihad21/crud-articles/20211223_Essential_Concepts_for_JavaScript_Developers_in_Back-End_Development.md

 - **Column Stores (e.g., Cassandra)**: Organize data in columns, optimized for large datasets.
 - **Graph Databases (e.g., Neo4j)**: Represent relationships through nodes and edges, useful for connected data.

-NoSQL’s flexibility and ability to scale horizontally make it a popular choice for modern, rapidly evolving applications.
+NoSQLâ€™s flexibility and ability to scale horizontally make it a popular choice for modern, rapidly evolving applications.
 Document stores are especially favored by JavaScript developers due to their JSON-like data format.

 ## Relational Databases and SQL